canonical/ubuntu-pro-for-wsl/INSTALL.md

 3. Go to `HKEY_CURRENT_USER\Software\Canonical\UbuntuPro`.
 4. There are two relevant fields:
     - LandscapeAgentURL should contain the URL where the Landscape Hostagent server is hosted.
-    - LandscapeClientConfig should contain the contents of the yaml file with the settings, such as the one in the example.
+    - LandscapeClientConfig should contain the contents of the yaml file with the settings, such as the [example from the Landscape repository](https://github.com/canonical/landscape-client/blob/master/example.conf).
 5. To edit any of the fields, right-click and Edit
 6. If you need more than one line, delete the field and create a new one with the same name, and type `Multi-String Value`.
 7. Stop the agent: